Author Bio - Tricia D. Wagner

 Things seem to brighten for Swift when his father agrees to take his sons sailing, to teach Swift the ropes of navigating his brigantine ship, the Regulus.

-But on the open ocean, Swift’s thirst for the sea takes over and he decides to brave the waters on his own, with the ship’s dinghy the Strider, to reach his destiny: the Star of Atlantis.
+But on the open ocean, Swift’s thirst for the sea takes over and he resolves to brave the North Atlantic on his own, with the ship’s dinghy, the Strider, to reach his destiny: the Star of Atlantis.
 It’s a perilous undertaking to be sure—the treasure’s guarded by murderous mermaids and an undead pirate called Grog Blossom, or so the old book’s tale says.

 Will Swift’s risky jaunt as “Captain Corkscrew” elevate his status among his father and brothers?
-Or will it prove that they’re right, that his longing for sea adventure is nothing but child’s play?
+Or will it prove that they’re right, that his longing for sea venturing is nothing but child’s play?

 Tricia D. Wagner expertly crafts a story about finding oneself, about the joy of pursuing a dream, and charting your own course in life.
 Her modern-day literary fiction story is written so poignantly, using artfully chosen and sparing language, it seems a book of a different era.

-If you would like more information about award-winning author Tricia Wagner and The Strider and the Regulus, please send an email to: contact@TriciaWagner.com.
+If you would like more information about award-winning author Tricia D. Wagner and The Strider and the Regulus, please email: contact@TriciaWagner.com.
+For more information, visit: www.TriciaWagner.com.